 Hong Kong Special Administrative Region Establishment Day, a public holiday which occurs each year on July 1, commemorates the date in 1997 that sovereignty over Hong Kong was officially handed back from Great Britain to China after 156 years of being a British colony.

-In 2022, it will have been 25 years of the 50 that China agreed that Hong Kong would retain its capitalist system and established social norms under British rule, outside of Chinese governmental influence
+In 2023, it will have been 26 years of the 50 that China agreed that Hong Kong would retain its capitalist system and established social norms under British rule, outside of Chinese governmental influence.

-Last year on this day, China simultaneously celebrated the 100th anniversary of the founding of its communist party.
+Last year, China simultaneously celebrated the 100th anniversary of the founding of its communist party.

 The history of Hong Kong Establishment Day